deryagokdagli/Video-Game-Analysis/README.md

-# Video Oyunları Satış Analizi 🎮📊
+# Video Game Sales Analysis 🎮📊

-Bu proje, **Kaggle’dan alınan CSV verisi** kullanılarak video oyunlarının satış ve değerlendirme verilerini analiz etmektedir.
-Python ile **Pandas**, **Matplotlib** ve **Seaborn** kullanılarak görselleştirmeler oluşturulmuştur.
+This project analyzes video game sales and review data using a **CSV dataset from Kaggle**.
+Visualizations were created using **Python**, **Pandas**, **Matplotlib**, and **Seaborn**.

 ---

-## 📌 Proje Hedefleri
+## 📌 Project Goals

-- En çok satan oyunları ve yayıncıları incelemek
+- Examine the top-selling games and publishers
-- Yıllara göre satış trendlerini analiz etmek
+- Analyze sales trends over the years
-- Platform ve tür bazlı satış farklılıklarını karşılaştırmak
+- Compare sales across platforms and genres
-- Eleştirmen ve kullanıcı puanları ile satış ilişkisini incelemek
+- Explore the relationship between critic and user scores and sales
-- Bölgesel satış dağılımını görmek
+- Observe regional sales distribution
-- Tür bazlı ortalama eleştirmen ve kullanıcı puanlarını karşılaştırmak
+- Compare average critic and user scores by genre

 ---

-## 🔍 Analiz Bulguları
+## 🔍 Key Findings

-- **En Çok Satan Oyunlar ve Yayıncılar:**
+- **Top-Selling Games and Publishers:**
-  Örnek: *Wii Sports* | Yayıncı: *Nintendo* – satış rekorları kıran oyun ve yayıncılar.
+  Example: *Wii Sports* | Publisher: *Nintendo* – record-breaking games and publishers at a glance.

-- **Yıllara Göre Satış Trendleri:**
+- **Sales Trends Over the Years:**
-  2006-2007 yıllarında ciddi bir yükseliş gözlemlendi, 2007-2013 arasında ise satışlar düştü.
+  Significant increase in 2006-2007, followed by a decline from 2007-2013.

-- **Platform ve Tür Bazlı Satış Analizi:**
+- **Platform and Genre-Based Sales Analysis:**
-  Oyun türleri ve platformlar arasında satış farkları belirgin.
+  Noticeable differences in sales between game genres and platforms.

-- **Puan ve Satış İlişkisi:**
+- **Score and Sales Relationship:**
-  Kullanıcı ve eleştirmen puanları arasındaki korelasyon: **0.47** – orta derecede pozitif ilişki.
+  Correlation between user and critic scores: **0.47** – moderately positive relationship.

-- **Bölgesel Satış Dağılımı:**
+- **Regional Sales Distribution:**
-  En çok satış **Kuzey Amerika** bölgesinde gerçekleşiyor.
+  Highest sales observed in **North America**.

-- **Tür Bazlı Ortalama Eleştirmen ve Kullanıcı Puanı:**
+- **Average Critic and User Scores by Genre:**
-  Kullanıcı puanları, eleştirmen puanlarından genellikle biraz daha yüksek.
+  User scores are generally slightly higher than critic scores.

 ---

-## 🛠 Kullanılan Teknolojiler
+## 🛠 Technologies Used

 - **Python**
-- **Pandas** – veri işleme
+- **Pandas** – data processing
-- **Matplotlib** – görselleştirme
+- **Matplotlib** – visualization
-- **Seaborn** – istatistiksel görselleştirme
+- **Seaborn** – statistical visualization